Alexis-Bize/InfiniteMITM/examples/server-selection/README.md

 -   Create a `resources/json` directory in `<drive>:\Users\<username>\InfiniteMITM`.
 -   Download and move [`server-selection.json`](./resources/json/server-selection.json) into the `json` directory.
--   Replace all `serverUrl` by the desired ones.
+-   Replace available `serverUrl` by the desired ones.
 -   Copy and paste the content of `mitm.yaml` into your own file, adapting it to your current configuration.
     -   Documentation: [Use Provided Examples](/docs/Use-Provided-Examples.md)

 ### Schema (Example)

 In the following example (partial, must not be used as is), instances of `serverUrl` are replaced with the **West Europe** one.
 This means that the game will search for matches in `SouthAfricaNorth` and `EastUs2` even for EU players.

+If you want to force `EastUs2`, for example, you can replace all `serverUrl` instances, except for the `EastUs2` one, with a distant server such as `AustraliaEast`.

 ```json
 [